 You have Danja, the assistant district attorney who dons a Catwoman outfit to fight nocturnal crime.
 You have Thundera, the Amazon queen who wears a black bikini from the racks of K-Mart – a ploy to show some skin.
 You have the Comanche warrior with a propensity for scalping – oh, PERFECT… And finally, the character you’ve been waiting for if you’re familiar at all with this game, Angus: the kilted, drunken, brawling, caber-tossing Scotsman who, along with his ability to shoot fire from his balls, has come to symbolize this game and everything wrong with it.

 Kasumi suffers badly for coming in the initial wave of Jag titles, and well before the 6-button Pro Pad.
 This is a three-button fighter, really turned into a two button fighter for no good reason whatsoever.
 A punches and B kicks, with D-pad combinations determining the limited variations.
 Diagonal presses make a big difference, as down delivers a different kick than down-toward, and up-toward is required for uppercuts.
 The quality of your pad will directly determine the amount of control you get here.
 The condition of my standard controller was no good for this, and the Pro Pad was able to keep up, but still had trouble accurately coordinating those diagonal attacks.
-Blocking is handled by pressing back – I hate this system; too loose and imprecise.
+Blocking is handled by pressing back – I hate that system; too loose and imprecise.

 The remaining C button must be held down to trigger special attacks and fatalities.
 The moves are still performed with the same standard joystick rotaters, but they only work with C held down.
 I have no idea why someone thought this was a good idea.
-I’ve never had trouble accidentally triggering a special attack, and later thought I could benefit from a separate dead-man’s switch to “arm” them.
+I’ve never had trouble accidentally triggering a special attack, and later thought I could benefit from a separate switch to “arm” them.
 Maybe they were trying to do something new and different, maybe they couldn’t figure out what to do with that extra button, who knows.
 The system works, barely, but is overly convoluted.
 You’ll also desperately miss a joystick when you’re trying to do “half-circle towards” kind of moves.

 Characters are supposed to have different fighting styles and techniques based on their historical period and upbringing.
 Nothing about this really comes through.
 The Amazonian “feral” style still throws uppercuts, shin kicks, and rapid one-two high punches like every other fighter does.
 Special moves are about as generic as the characters, and you’ll see some favorites return from classic fighters, like Raiden’s flying leap, Scorpion’s side-screen teleport, and a weak “real life” approximation of Ken’s hurricane kick.
 Fights are generally determined by who can get their opponent in the corner and keep them there.
 Changing the difficulty level only increases the contrast between damage you give and damage you take, and you must play at the Ninja God level (where you have 1 credit and can only survive about six good hits) to see the “true” ending.